François Joseph Paul de Grasse: Later life

-Grasse was a Commander of the Order of St. Louis and a Knight of the Order of St. John of Jerusalem.
+De Grasse was a Commander of the Order of St. Louis and a Knight of the Order of St. John of Jerusalem.
 He was also a member of the American Society of the Cincinnati.

-Admiral de Grasse died at Tilly (Yvelines) in 1788; his tomb is in the church of Saint-Roch in Paris.
+De Grasse died at Tilly (Yvelines) in 1788; his tomb is in the church of Saint-Roch in Paris.

 Family trials

 His grown children from his marriages all emigrated to Saint-Domingue.
 His eldest son, Auguste de Grasse, inherited the title of Comte de Grasse-Tilly.
 He was stationed in Saint-Domingue in 1789 as a naval officer, and acquired a large plantation and 200 slaves.
 He was joined by his stepmother and sisters.

-After the Royal Navy defeated the French fleet there in 1793, during the Haitian Revolution, Auguste was among the officers who surrendered and were allowed to leave.
-He migrated with his family (including his four sisters who had joined him) and settled for several years in Charleston, South Carolina.
+After the Royal Navy defeated the French fleet there in 1793, during the Haitian Revolution, Auguste de Grasse was among the officers who surrendered and were allowed to leave.
+He migrated with his family (including his four sisters, who had joined him) and settled for several years in Charleston, South Carolina.
 Two sisters died there of yellow fever in 1799.
 Silvie, the youngest, married and moved with her husband to New York City.

 After returning to France in the early 1800s after Napoleon came to power, Auguste de Grasse resumed his military career, this time in the army.

 In his later years, he wrote a memoir about his father and his own travels in the New World, published in 1840 as Notice biographique sur l'amiral comte de Grasse d'après les documents inédits.